wenjian80/wlsdockersample/README.md

 > docker images

 ## [Optional] Docker update
-- If image has been create and just want to update the app run the below command
+- If image has been create and just want to update the app run the below command and update the tag to mywls:v2
 > docker build --file Dockerfile.update --build-arg SOURCEIMAGE=mywls:v1 --force-rm=true -t mywls:v2 .

 ## Start the admin server